moontr3/gdr/README.md

 ## Quick Start

 ### Requirements
+On Windows, you can run `install-dependencies.bat` and follow the installer instructions

+_or_

 - [Pygame](https://pygame.org/) (`pip3 install pygame --pre`)
 > --pre is recommended for installing a newer version of SDL to fix the broken rewinding of some .mp3 files.